 OCF Membership: Players from Oregon are required to have state membership and this can be purchased during registration.
 Annual rates are $10 for adults, $5 for juniors (those under the age of 19 at expiration of their membership), and $15 for families (good for all those in the same household).
 A $2 tournament membership which is good just for a single tournament is also available.
 Note: OCF membership no longer includes a subscription to the Northwest Chess magazine.

 Prizes: $1000 based on 40 entries (adjusted proportionally if there are a different number of players except $500 is guaranteed).
 Premier: 1st-$200, 2nd-$150, 1st U2100, 1st U1900-$125 each; Reserve: 1st-$150, 2nd-$100, 1st U1500, 1st U1300/unrated-$75 each (unrated players are not eligible for the U2100, U1900, and U1500 prizes).
 Prizes are combined and split if there is a tie.

-Grand Prix: This tournament is part of the Northwest Chess Grand Prix, which awards cash prizes to players who are active and perform well in Grand Prix events over the course of the year
+Grand Prix: This tournament is part of the Oregon Grand Prix, which awards cash prizes to Oregon residents who are active and perform well in Grand Prix events over the course of the year

-Qualifiers: This tournament is a qualifier for the OSCF State Championship
+Qualifiers: This tournament is a qualifier for the Challengers section of the Oregon Closed and qualifier for the OSCF State Championship